Academic Teams

 For more information visit the CNEC Mock Trial Website

 Clovis North Mock Trial Team has been one of the most successful academic teams in Clovis North history.
 We began our team during the 2008-2009 season with mostly 8th and 9th graders competing at the County level where we went 2-2.
-Since that first year, we have been Valley Champions in 2010, 2011, 2012, 2016, 2017, 2018, and runner-up Valley Champs in 2013, 2014 and 2015.
+Since that first year, we have been Valley Champions in 2010, 2011, 2012, 2016, 2017, 2018, 2020, 2021, and 2024.
+We were runner-up Valley Champs in 2013, 2014 and 2015.
 Our teams placed 3rd (2011) and 4th (2012) in the California State Mock Trial Championships and we've also taken two teams to the Empire International Mock Trial Tournament in NYC where 40 teams from 6 nations competed!
 In 2011, we placed 15th and in 2014, we placed 10th in the world!

 Academic Decathlon